pediapress/mwlib/docs/renderserver.rst

 nslave.py
-  nslave pulls new jobs from exactly one mw-qserve instance and calls the mw-zip and mw-render programs in order to download article collections and convert them to different output formats. nslave uses a cache directory to store the generated documents.

-  You also need to start a webserver like nginx or apache serving the content of the cache directory for each nslave instance
+  nslave pulls new jobs from exactly one mw-qserve instance and calls the mw-zip and mw-render programs in order to download article collections and convert them to different output formats.  nslave uses a cache directory to store the generated documents.  nslave also starts an internal http server serving the content of the cache directory.

 postman.py
   postman uploads zip collections to pediapress in case someone likes